Build your own affordable DIY Industrial Coffee Table with this easy step by step tutorial. It’s the perfect living room addition for any decor style!

 - Ebony Wood Stain

-- CUT THE WOOD (Tip: Take advantage of your local hardware stores cutting center.
-They will usually cut your wood to the size you need at little to no cost.)
+Tip: Take advantage of your local hardware stores cutting center.
+They will usually cut your wood to the size you need at little to no cost.

 We just made sure they didn’t run into each other, as pictured below.
-Or with the right tool, you can create pocket holes if you would like instead.
+Or with a Kreg Jig, you can create pocket holes if you would like instead.
 Two additional screws were used to attach the middle support piece as well.

 Once everything was dry, I used clear matte polyacrylic to seal all pieces.